meghnaparsan/Prediction-of-Digits/README.md

 # Prediction-of-Digits

-A CNN Model to Predit Handwritten digits.
-(Using MNIST dataset)
+Built a CNN Model to predict handwritten digits.

+Dataset: THE MNIST DATABASE